Jean Vigo: Career

 Vigo is noted for two films that affected the future development of both French and world cinema: Zero for Conduct (1933) and L'Atalante (1934).
 Zero for Conduct was approvingly described by critic David Thomson in The New Biographical Dictionary of Film as "forty-four minutes of sustained, if roughly shot anarchic crescendo."
 L'Atalante was Vigo's only full-length feature.
 The simple story of a newly married couple splitting and reuniting effortlessly merges unpolished, naturalistic filmmaking with shimmering, dreamlike sequences and effects.
 Thomson described the result as "not so much a masterpiece as a definition of cinema, and thus a film that stands resolutely apart from the great body of films."

-His career began with two other films: À propos de Nice ("about Nice," 1930), a subversive silent film that considered social inequity in the resort town of Nice and was inspired by Soviet newsreels; and Jean Taris, Swimming Champion (1931), a study of swimmer Jean Taris.
-None of his four films were financial successes; at one point, with his and his wife's health suffering, Vigo was forced to sell his camera.
+His career began with two other films: À propos de Nice ("about Nice", 1930), a subversive silent film that considered social inequity in the resort town of Nice and was inspired by Soviet newsreels; and Jean Taris, Swimming Champion (1931), a short documentary film about the swimmer Jean Taris.
+None of his four films was a financial success; at one point, with his and his wife's health suffering, Vigo was forced to sell his camera.

 Zero for Conduct was banned by the French government until after the war, and L'Atalante was mutilated by its distributor.
 By this point, Vigo was too ill to strenuously fight the matter.
 Both films have outlived their detractors; L'Atalante was chosen as the 10th-greatest film of all time in Sight & Sound's 1962 poll, and as the 6th-best in its 1992 poll.
 In the late 1980s a 1934 copy of L'Atalante was found in the British National Film and Television Archive, and became a key element in the restoration of the film to its original version.

 Writing on Vigo's career in The New York Times, film critic Andrew Johnston stated: "The ranks of the great film directors are short on Keatses and Shelleys, young artists cut off in their prime, leaving behind a handful of great works that suggest what might have been.
 But one who qualifies is Jean Vigo, the French director who died of tuberculosis at age 29 in 1934."